 If you or your loved one has suffered injuries in a Georgia truck accident, consider reaching out to an experienced Columbus truck accident lawyer.
 Truck lawsuits can become complicated given state laws in Georgia and federal laws.
 Contact us today if you have suffered any injuries due to negligence by other parties.

 At Joe Durham Jr., P.C., we understand the intricacies of truck accidents and laws about trucks.
 We understand how they overlap.
-Our Columbus truck accident lawyers have a track record of winning truck accident cases in Georgia.
+Our Columbus auto accident lawyers have a track record of winning truck accident cases in Georgia.
 You or your loved one may be eligible to recover damages like lost wages, medical expenses, mental anguish, pain and suffering, and funeral costs.

 Contact us today to get the justice and compensation you deserve.
 You can find out how our trucking accident lawyer will offer you the best legal options by calling us today at 229-210-6226.
 You can also fill out the form to get started.